 Organising respite support

 To organise respite support call Carers ACT on 1800 052 222.
-After 30 September 2019 you will need to go through the Carer Gateway to access respite support.
+After 1st of March 2020 you will need to go through the Carer Gateway to access respite support.
 Read more about the new Carer Gateway carer support system here.

 You can usually visit a respite facility before booking your family member in.
 Visit with them (if possible) and meet with key staff to discuss everybody’s expectations and needs.